gh-wsits/thunar_custom-actions/Refresh selected thumbnails/README.md

 This custom action requires no `root`access.

-It uses parallel to process many files at the same time, in order to drastically speed up the process.
-So make sure the `parallel` package is installed.
+It uses "parallel" to process many files at the same time, in order to drastically speed up the process.
+So make sure the parallel package is installed.

 ### Configuring the action